SOCIAL SECURITY AND THE ELDERLY

 The first programs resembling social security can be found as far back in American history as the Civil War.
 At the conclusion of the war, there was a large percentage of the population who were disabled, widowed or made orphans.
 The people in general felt the need to care for these persons through generous pensions.
 The Civil War pension program began in 1862 and was limited in the fact that it did not extend itself to the general public.
 This program expanded such that in 1894 military pensions accounted for 37% of the entire federal budget (DeWitt, 2003).

-m as we know it.
+The Civil War pension program provided a model for the future social security program as we know it.
 “Following the outbreak of the Great Depression, poverty among the elderly grew dramatically” (DeWitt, 2003).
 At the time it was estimated that in 1934, over half the elderly persons in America lacked sufficient income to provide for themselves.
 To combat this rising problem, as many as 30 states began limited pension related programs by 1935.
 Benefits were extremely limited however, and only 3% of the elderly actual received any actual support.

 Social Security as we know it today came as a result of the Great Depression.
 The aforementioned demographic changes coupled with the Great Depression created a large demand amongst the populace of America for a government system to provide for economic security.